osohq/oso/docs/getting-started/quickstart.rst

       oso v{release} supports Java versions **>= 10**

-      Go to the `Maven Repository <https://search.maven.org/artifact/com.osohq/oso>`_
+      Go to the oso `Maven Repository <https://search.maven.org/artifact/com.osohq/oso>`_.

-      Either download the latest jar and add this to your Java project libraries, load using your IDE,
-      add the project as dependency to your build system or build from the command line with:
+      Either download the latest JAR and add this to your Java project libraries, load using your IDE, add the project as a dependency to your build system, or build from the command line with:

       .. code-block:: console